 Cream cheese is an ingredient that relatively meets the requirements you need to replace mascarpone cheese.
 This cheese is often used as an ingredient in cakes, desserts, drinks, and even soups.

 As a substitute for Mascarpone, you can mix room-temperature cream cheese with a cup of heavy cream and a little sour cream until they’re evenly mixed.
 The whipped cream will cut some of the creaminess of the cream cheese, while the result will be milky, sweet, and aromatic like Mascarpone.

 If you do it this way, even if you use cream cheese to make your Tiramisu or cheesecake, no one will notice you’ve replaced mascarpone cheese with cream cheese.
 This also helps you reduce more than 40% of the milk fat in Mascarpone.

+In fact, you can use Mascarpone cheese in place of Cottage cheese.
 Cottage cheese is a mildly flavored cheese commonly used in everyday life.
 Cottage cheese is considered a good food for the human body because it provides many vitamins and many essential nutrients.